DELIVERING FINANCIAL ADVICE WITH PASSION & INTEGRITY

 SENIOR PORTFOLIO MANAGER

-In 1998, I started my advisory career with Legg Mason which was a great experience.
-I learned the tenets of value investing and the hallmarks of professionalism.
-It also taught me to focus on, “making clients the most money, after-taxes, without undue risk”.
-This experience then took two unexpected turns: 1.
-The sale of Legg Mason’s advisor division to Citi/Smith Barney, and 2.
-The ultimate rescue sale of Smith Barney to Morgan Stanley.
-These two, “mergers” were gut-wrenching and difficult for my staff and my clients.
-The silver lining was two-fold: 1.
-I got an inside look at how the large, NY wire-houses operate – which gave me intimate knowledge of my competition, and 2.
-It fueled a desire to open my own Independent RIA (Registered Investment Advisory) firm.
-In 2011, we did just that, forming The Simmons Partnership, LLC.
+That experience took two unexpected turns: the sale of Legg Mason’s advisor division to Citigroup (Smith Barney) in 2005 and the ultimate rescue sale of Smith Barney to Morgan Stanley in 2009, following the Great Financial Crisis.
+Those two “mergers” were gut-wrenching and difficult for my staff and my clients.
+However, the experience provided me with an inside look at how the large New York wire-houses operate (which gave me intimate knowledge of my competition) and it fueled a desire to open my own independent Registered Investment Advisory (RIA) firm.
+In 2011, I did just that, forming The Simmons Partnership, LLC.

-I was born in Baltimore and graduated from Towson State University.
-I worked my way through college in the kitchen of the Crease and Peerce’s Plantation.
-I earned a Bachelor’s of Science degree in Pure Mathematics, founded my own fraternity, and served as the Vice-President of the Student Council.
 I grew up playing baseball and lacrosse and spent the last 30 years racing sailboats.
-I’m desperately trying to master golf which may turn out to be a life-long pursuit.
-My wife Meredith and I live in Glen Arm with our dogs Jackson and Putter, cat Reeces, and horse Will.
+I am desperately trying to master golf which may turn out to be a life-long pursuit.
+I live in Glen Arm with my wife, Meredith, our dogs (Lydia and Putter), cat (Reeces), and horse (Will).

 If you’re frustrated by your current advisor/firm and think that I can add some needed perspective, please give me a call or email me.